 College, Adult, International (Non-Licensure)

-The program in Teaching English to Speakers of Other Languages–College/Adult/International prepares students to teach English to speakers of other languages at the college and adult levels in the United States and at all levels internationally.
+The program in Teaching English to Speakers of Other Languages–International, College and Adult prepares students to teach English to speakers of other languages at all levels internationally and at the college and adult levels in the United States.
 Students seeking licensure to teach ESL at the Pre-K–12 level in the United States should see the licensure track section in this website.

 Most of the domestic students who enroll in the program are interested in teaching English to adults in college, community, and other programs in the United States and abroad.
 Students may also use this training to teach English as a foreign language to younger learners in primary and secondary schools abroad.
 International students returning to their home countries teach English as a foreign language at a variety of levels.

 Application to the program is competitive.
-International students who do not hold a degree from an English-speaking institution must submit an official TOEFL or IELTS score in addition to the GRE.
+International students who do not hold a degree from an English-speaking institution must submit an official TOEFL or IELTS score.
 Our school code is 3066.
 For TOEFL score information, please visit our website.

 Graduates of the program teach in a wide variety of settings, and particular emphasis is placed on the development and evaluation of curriculum materials.
 As a result, many of our graduates have published extensively and have developed new materials for a rapidly expanding field in education.